Littlebredy: History

 In 2024 the Williams family put the estate, which includes the 32 houses in the village, up for sale.
 In 2025 it was sold to unknown buyers.
 The new owners terminated the previous public access to the lake and waterfall on Bridehead Estate.
 In June 2025 it was reported by the journalist and activist George Monbiot that the new owners had served notice of eviction on the tenants of all the houses in the village.
 However, the new owners, Belport Limited, stated that they intend to reopen access to the closed area after certain issues are addressed following works, and denied that they plan to evict tenants from properties on the estate.
+Although Belport have stated and denied that they plan to evict tenants as of July 2026 7 residential homes within the village have been served section 21 eviction notices and have had to leave their homes.

 Government

 For elections to the British House of Commons, Littlebredy is in the West Dorset parliamentary constituency.

 At the upper tier of local government, Littlebredy is the Dorset unitary authority area.
 For elections to Dorset Council, it is in the Chesil Bank electoral ward.

 At the lower tier, Littlebredy is a civil parish.
 It does not have a parish council, but it does have parish meetings.